-(that is, the last public key in the Recipients list) refers to them.
-Second, the client verifies that it knows the token's Authority public key and that this key created the token's First proof.
-Third, the client verifies the remaining chain of proofs in the Recipients list.
+When a client obtains a token, it verifies it in a 3-step process.
+First, the client verifies that the token's last recipient (that is, the last public key in Recipients) refers to them.
+Second, the client verifies that it knows the token's authority public key and that this key created the token's first proof.
+Third, the client verifies the remaining chain of proofs in recipients.
 The purpose of the client's verification process is merely to ensure that they have received an unambiguous proof of transfer from their transaction's counterparty.
 This proof can later be used by the relevant authority to proof potential fraud.
 A client deciding that a token is valid does not imply that an authority will decide the same.
 The client's verification does however guarantee that clients victimized by fraud can proof so eventually.